XbzOnGit/RegexTools/NFASimu/README.md

 python3 NFASimu.py nfa.json  xxx.txt
 ### Format
 NFA is in json.
+Note that currently, I require that even if a node has no edges to other nodes, it should have an entry in graph dictionary as an empty dict , , like "q0":{}.
 ## C version
 Input is a graph with attribute on it.
 Note that currently assuming that every symbol here is encoded as ASCII.